 Now your bucket has been created, you would need to set the bucket permission.

 For your images to be displayed on your WordPress site, you would need to add the ALl Users view permission to your bucket.

-With this article, I wanted to give you the information on how to use the Google Cloud Storage with your WordPress site, if you chosen Google App Engine or Google Compute Engine – you now have a external storage option for your WordPress site.
+With this article, I wanted to give you the information on how to use the Google Cloud Storage with your WordPress site, if you have chosen Google App Engine or Google Compute Engine – you now have an external storage option for your WordPress site.

 As always, I’m interested in your comments, you can fill them in below.